Rules

 Removing the Curse

 The curse can be removed by certain powerful creatures or items with powers associated with fertility (most likely the eternal Yaw'nagrah) although such assistance is unlikely to come cheaply.
-It could also be removed by an extremely powerful ritual, probably from the Spring realm that restores fertility but such an effect is likely to approach magnitude 200, and potentially higher if it is to remove lingering effects.
+It could also be removed by an extremely powerful ritual, probably from the Spring realm, that restores fertility but such an effect is likely to approach magnitude 200, and potentially higher if it is to remove lingering effects.
+Recent interest in removing the curse placed on Brocéliande to weaken the vallorn there underlines what a challenging prospect prematurely ending this effect would represent.

 Description